Ji-Xpress/ji-xpress/doc/creating_canvas_game_objects.md

 * You can embed the Launcher interface (`res://launcher.tscn`) into your scene and set the `custom_exit_active` property to true.
 This will show the `exit` button on the launcher.
 * You can then handle the `exit_pressed` signal.

+### Other launcher signals

+* `project_opened` : When a project is opened.
+Contains the path of the project as a parameter.
+* `project_created` : When a project is created.
+Contains the path of the project as a parameter.